 - You can’t book flights and purchase your airline tickets directly on ITA Matrix.
 You’ll have to use a third-party service.

 - ITA Matrix Software search result pages don’t always show you some airline’s prices directly – Like Southwest Airlines.

-- Lack of future development.
-Google ITA matrix is a legacy product and won’t be receiving updates in the future.
+- Lack of future development; ITA matrix is a legacy product and won’t be receiving updates in the future.

 - Extra effort when you could go use a flight search engine with booking capabilities.

-Should You Still Use Matrix Airfare Search to Find Cheap Flights?
+Should You Still Use It Find Cheap Flights?

 Absolutely, yes!
 It might be a legacy product, but it’s still a very powerful flight search engine tool you can use to do fare comparison shopping.
 The interface is simple to use.
 There’s no pop-up anywhere to distract you from your searches.
 It’s not influenced in any way by a commercial airline or travel agency.
 It gives you an unbiased result set that you can use for research – research to finding you the best and cheapest flights available.

-How To Effectively Use Google Matrix Airfare Search
+How To Effectively Search In The ITA Matrix

 Let’s run through it step by step in as very Layman’s Terms way as possible.
 It’s intuitive and straightforward to use.